-The Harmonized System codes, or commonly known as HS codes, are product-specific numerical identifiers that are recognized and used internationally by over 200 countries.
+The Harmonized System code, commonly known as HS code, is a product-specific numerical identifier that is recognized and used internationally by over 200 countries.
 This coding system was developed by the World Customs Organization (WCO) as a way to distinguish a product’s commodity group in order to achieve universal classification within international trade.

 - Ensuring the correct duty rates are applied to the goods;

 - Managing trade statistics; and

 - Protecting Canadians and other countries through the identification of goods.